News for Peterborough and Cambridgeshire

 End of an era as Peterborough City Council begins marketing of 23-24 Herlington Centre, Orton Malbourne, which has been occupied, rent and rate free, for 10 years by Peterborough PCR, owned by Cllr Wayne Fitzgerald.

-The radio station is owned by Peterborough Community Radio Station Ltd, a private company in which Conservative councillor Wayne Fitzgerald is listed as holding “significant influence or control”.
+The radio station is owned by Peterborough Community Radio Station Ltd, a community radio station which Conservative councillor Wayne Fitzgerald is listed as holding “significant influence or control”.
 It is not registered as a charity or CIC.
+It operates as a private company limited by guarantee without share capital (often called a CLG).
+This is a standard UK structure for non-profit and community organisations.

 From “munificence splendour” to hard choices